martinmorando/applied-ai/002-is-it-a-russian-text/README.md

 |resnet34             | RandomResizedCrop |  9   | 0.276923 |        -           |
 |resnet34             | squish            |  5   | 0.323077 |0.292308 @ epoch #3 |

-As error_rate is too big, I realize I need better data.
+As the error_rate is too big, I realize I need better data.

 ## 2nd search
-Trying with new data.
-Using DDG: `russian text fragments`; `fragmentos texto español`.
-No manual deletion.
+Note: The Python interpreter warns: "UserWarning: Mapping deprecated model name convnext_base_in22k to current convnext_base.fb_in22k". "convnext_base_in22k" and "convnext_base.fb_in22k" are the same model, with the latter being the new name.

 |architecture         | item_tfms         |epochs|error_rate| min error before?  |
 |---------------------|-------------------|------|----------|--------------------|